sarahciston/codingcare/posts/designdoc.md

 ## where are more details?

-How [XXX], Brown Corpus, etc. leads to WordNet leads to ImageNet ([Crawford 2021]()), how even when the "problematic" terms are removed, the system continues to operate in flawed ways:
-    - It relies on flawed logics of bias and classification from its fundamental structures.
-    - It is is designed to operate without any one part. ([Amoore]())
-    - It persists/perpetuates and amplifies and creates the cultural systems. ([]()) [Kaplan]()'s linguistic capitalism shrinking the possibilities for what can be searched, spoken, known.

-- The size of these models pulls in private text, racist text, and other kinds of problematic text.
+- The size of these models pulls in racist text, inaccurate text, private text, and other kinds of problematic text.
-- The way the choices are made about where to source text is based on cultural standards which center the status quo, "normalizing" to a status quo, leave out most of our voices, even as they capture our data.
 - The size of these models prevents their review and adjustment.
 - The size of these models prevents their use by individuals (technical and financial expertise required).
+- The size of these models enacts a totalizing approach that—rather than representing a multitude of voices, centers, normalizes—and affirms a powerful status quo while leaving out the experiences of many others even as they capture our data.

 #### 1.1.1 how it works now

+**TRANSFORMERS**

 When predicting what words will most likely follow the word '*bank*', should the ML system expect '*money*' or '*river*'?
-Depending on what texts have trained the model, if the system almost always expects *money*, the chances for *rivers* will disappear.
+Depending on what texts have trained the model, if the system almost always expects *money*, the opportunities to encounter *rivers* disappear.

 This example comes from a tutorial on transformers @rasaRasaAlgorithmWhiteboard2020 [Rasa](), a type of machine learning model commonly used for training with large language datasets for machine learning.
-It was presented as a neutral example, unwittingly pitting economic value versus ecology and poetry.
+It was presented as a neutral example, but it is instructive not only for describing the operation of these systems on a technical level but for showing how they pit economic value versus other values, such as ecology and poetics.
+Fredric Kaplan calls this "linguistic capitalism" @kaplanLinguisticCapitalismAlgorithmic2014 [Kaplan](), and describes how its technical mechanisms shrink the possibilities for what can be searched, spoken, and known.

 Each moment where a decision is made to chose *money* over *river* is miniscule, a microgesture made by numerical weights.
-Each can on its face be reasoned away.
+Individually, each can be reasoned away.
 But in aggregate, these decisions make huge impacts.

+**SCALE & SCRAPING**

+Whether curating a small collection, or scraping from the web indiscriminately, gathering and selecting sources for texts enacts the cultural standards of its creators.
+Selection presents a point of view.
+Acknowledging and accounting for this avoids the pervasive assumption that the totalizing approaches of large language model datasets "neutralize" this issue, when in fact they highlight the Western, Educated, Industrialized, Rich, Democratic (WEIRD) culture from which they emerge.

+**ORIGINS & LEGACIES**

+Models are built on top of other models, datasets are built as compendia of other datasets.
+In current industry practice, a new model's performance is measured by its adherence to standardized benchmark datasets.
+These originating, foundational tools often go unquestioned when building upon them.
+ChatGPT trains on top of GPT-3 and combines it with a new dataset of prompts.
+[XXXXX] trains on [XXXXXXX], which is trained on ImageNet.
+But what happens when ImageNet or the

+How the [XXX] Brown Corpus, etc. leads to WordNet leads to ImageNet ([Crawford 2021]()), how even when the "problematic" terms are removed, the system continues to operate in flawed ways

+- It relies on flawed logics of bias and classification from its fundamental structures.
+- It is is designed to operate without any one part. ([Amoore]())
+- It persists/perpetuates and amplifies and creates the cultural systems. ([]())

 #### 1.1.2 how it could work

 #### 1.1.2 CAREFUL CORPORA